-Don’t be surprised if you find yourself getting sucked in by the hypnotic pull of your amazing, updated laundry room.
+Don’t be surprised if you find yourself getting sucked in by the hypnotic pull of your amazing, updated laundry room design.
 Forget about fighting off the urge.

 It’s in your nature.
-A moth must go to the flame as you must go to your newly tricked out laundry room.
+A moth must go to the flame as you must go to your newly tricked out laundry room design.

 What You Need to Consider First

 How do you make a small laundry room work for you?
 First, you must assess your space.
 You want it to be efficient, super-organized, and functional.

 It should also be a well-designed area since you’ll do a good bit of bending, lifting, and turning in this space.
 Consider the size of your family as well.